-- To find out how to register a death in Scotland, please see here
+- Find out how to register a death in Scotland.

 These can be paid from the estate of the person who has died.
 If your savings are modest and you receive a means-tested benefit you may be eligible for support from the social fund.

 If you cannot get any other help, you may in certain circumstances be able to get help from your local council.